tbliszcz-confluent/Flink-AI-Demos/AI Functions/prediction_from_models.md

-This quick start shows how we can use the ML_PREDICT() function to call a model that we have created inside Flink.
+This example shows how we can use the ML_PREDICT() function to call a model that we have created inside Flink.

 In order to run this demo properly you will need an OpenAI Api key, which can be gotten here: https://platform.openai.com/api-keys .
 There needs to be a few dollars deposited on the account.